AT&T WirelessSM

 What if I’m traveling to multiple destinations?

-If you travel to multiple destinations included in AT&T International Day Pass, you’ll only be charged one daily fee per line per 24-hour period—no matter how many countries you travel through in that 24-hour period.
+If you travel to different countries with AT&T International Day Pass, you only have to pay one daily fee per line for each 24-hour period.
+No matter how many destinations you visit during that time, you’ll only pay one daily fee.

 Does AT&T International Day Pass turn on automatically?

-When am I charged for AT&T International Day pass?
+When am I charged and billed for AT&T International Day pass?

-Daily fees are calculated and applied to your bill at the end of your bill period.
-After ten daily fees per bill period on a given line, you can continue to use that line through the end of the bill period for no additional charge.
+Daily fees are added to your bill at the end of your billing period.
+After you reach ten daily fees for a line in one billing period, you can keep using that line for the rest of the billing cycle without any extra charges.

-No, you don’t have to opt-in daily.
-Your AT&T International Day Pass starts automatically when you use data, talk, or send a text in an included destination if you don’t optout.
+No, you don't have to sign up (opt-in) to AT&T International Day Pass every day.
+Unless you opt out from using it, it starts automatically when you use data, make a call, or send a text in a covered location.

 Can I use AT&T International Day Pass on a cruise ship?